 A seemingly random number can be generated from arbitrary data using a hash function.

-A hash function is a function that takes an arbitrary input of any size (such as a sequence of bytes or a sequence of characters) and returns an output with a fixed number of bits.
+A hash function is a function that takes an arbitrary input of any size (such as an array of 8-bit bytes or a sequence of characters) and returns an output with a fixed number of bits.
 That output is also known as a hash code.
-(By definition, hash functions are deterministic(15).)
+(By definition, hash functions are deterministic(21).)